tsvetankoev/Rogue-like-like/README.md

 ##Features
 * The game has infinite maps, each of which is randomly generated.
-* People die when they are killed.
+* People die if they are killed.
 There are no saves.
 * The game is played in console with text commands.
 No fancy UIs here.
 * Monsters will be randomly generated. *Hopefully* their stats will be optimized correctly to your own stats.
 Expect to die a lot.
 * Items will be randomly generated.